Svenbosma/DIY-Garmin-Powermeter/README.md

 ---

-## Getting started

-1. Flash the Arduino sketch onto the XIAO nRF52840 Sense.
-2. Connect all the modules together
-3. Fit enclosure inside the crank
-4. Pair with your bike computer or Zwift.
-It should show up as a standard **power + cadence sensor**.
-5. Ride 🚴‍♂️.

----

 ## Roadmap / ideas

 If the poject gets a lot of attenwtion (or if I get bored in the winter), I might try to implement these features

 * Add left-right balance (second crank).
 * Switch HX711 to ADS1232/ADS131M for higher resolution.
 * Add ANT+ broadcasting.